crate/cratedb-toolkit/doc/info/index.md

 - `ctk cfr info record` — the same snapshot, persisted over time.
 See {ref}`cfr-info`.
 - `ctk cfr jobstats collect` / `view` — a separate, continuously-collected time series of query statistics, not the same data as `ctk info jobs`.
 See {ref}`cfr-jobstats`.
-- `ctk cfr sys-export` — a true raw dump of every system table, no interpretation.
-This is the one to reach for when collecting diagnostics for a CrateDB support case.
+- `ctk cfr sys-export` - A raw dump of every system table plus your own table and view definitions, with a manifest describing what was collected, delivered as one shareable file.
+No interpretation — that happens on the support side.
+  This is the recommended entry point, and none of the commands below are a substitute for it.
 See {ref}`cfr-systable`.
 :::

 ## Install